-Australian money is easy to work with, as it comes in a variety of different colours and sizes for ease of identification.
+Australian money is easy to work with, as it comes in a variety of different colors and sizes for ease of identification.

 Australian banknotes, which may be referred to as bills in other countries, are all of higher value than the coins.